ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Mostly cloudy.
 High near 48, with temperatures falling to around 43 in the afternoon.
-North wind 10 to 14 mph, with gusts
+North wind around 14 mph, with gusts
          as high as 22 mph.<br></div>
    </p>
    <p>